 This is where the tea party really helps me.
 It’s been a way to involve the people around me, who do not experience M.E. first hand.
 Rather than feeling rejected that they don’t read the latest articles on the latest research into M.E, for example, I invite them along.
 I’ve found offering tea and cake is a very good way to persuade people to get behind the cause.
 A really good way!
 The tea and cake is what brings us all together and ultimately what gets people through the door!

-Each table has information leaflets about the illness, articles discrediting the wretched PACE trial, a case study about a sufferer with Very Severe M.E, and information about what the ME Association does on our behalf.
+Each table has information leaflets about the illness, articles discrediting the wretched PACE trial, a case study about a sufferer with Very Severe M.E, and information about the M.E. charity/ies that we’re fundraising for

 While catching up over tea and cake, they have the leaflets to read.
 I’m around to answer any queries about the condition that they may have.
 My husband and my parents help with that too.
 I throw as much information at my tea party guests as I possibly can, but behind the loveliness of a tea party.

 For me, M.E.
 Awareness week can be quite depressing.
 I already know the devastation this illness causes.
 And to see so many others suffering too, through social media campaigns, is so upsetting.
 If I find it hard as someone who does ‘get’ M.E.
 I can understand how non-sufferers can feel the same.
 But the majority of people joining in with such campaigns are sufferers themselves.
 Their immediate families may join in too but we don’t always get people outside of our immediate circles participating with us.